UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 <codeblock id="01_16">

-- Make sure you are using the correct functions
+- Make sure you are using the correct functions.
 - Are you using the model named `model`?
+- Are you calling `.fit(X,y)` on your model?
+- Are you using `model.score(X,y)` to find the accuracy?

 </codeblock>
 </exercise>